Black Mirror: Bandersnatch: Format

 Bandersnatch is an interactive film.
 A brief tutorial, specific to the device being streamed on, explains to the viewer how to make choices.
 When presented with a choice point, the user has ten seconds to make a choice or a default decision is made for them.
 The average viewing is 90 minutes, though the quickest path ends after 40 minutes.
 There are 150 minutes of unique footage divided into 250 segments, yielding over one trillion possible paths that the viewer can take.
-In some cases, the same scene is reachable in multiple different ways but will present the viewer with different choices based on the way they reached it.
+In some cases, the same scene is reachable in multiple ways but will present the viewer with different choices based on the way they reached it.
 In other cases, certain loops guide viewers to a specific narrative regardless of the choices they make.

 Netflix reported that there are five "main" endings, with variants within each ending; some endings are intercut with credits, similar to other Black Mirror episodes.
 Producer Russell McLean said there are between ten and twelve endings, some of which are more concrete than others, and according to director David Slade, there are a few "golden eggs" endings that are difficult to achieve.
 No ending is considered "prescribed" over any other, according to series creator Charlie Brooker and executive producer Annabel Jones, particularly as they felt some endings were not truly endings in the traditional sense.
 In most cases, when the viewer reaches an ending, the interactive film gives the player the option to redo a last critical choice in order to explore different content, sometimes with a fast-forward through early parts of a storyline already seen.
 Some endings may become impossible to reach based on choices made by the viewer unless they opt to restart the film.